Bitless Horse riding, Transitioning to Bitless, Considerate Horsemanship, Equine Assisted Learning, Horse Training, Groundwork - $70 per hour

 Horse Care – $70 per hour - Learn how to look after your horses health and environmental needs from an Equine Scientist.
 Great for people just getting their first horse and for those experiencing difficulties.
 Also available to visit your horse/s while you are away to do horse maintenance and checks.

 Pre-Purchase Check - $70 per hour - The most important decision you will make is which horse to buy.
-A professional pre-purchase assessment can help find a good match for you and your skill level.
+A professional pre-purchase assessment can help find a good match.

 Online Consulting – $50 per hour

 This is a great chance to ask any questions you have and discuss areas of horsemanship, riding or training that you would like to develop further.
 Sessions conducted via Zoom or Skype.

 To check out what students are saying go to Testimonials.

 My teaching is based on the Considerate Horsemanship principles of the development of mutual trust and improved relationship and connection between horse and rider.
 I believe a good relationship between human and horse provides the groundwork for everything you do, as without it you are merely imposing your will on another.
 I work intuitively and act as an ‘interpreter’ between horse and human.
 Students learn how to understand horse body language and how to decipher what the horse is thinking.
 During lessons the student learns to be present and fully open to their horse, to truly ‘listen’ with their whole body and mind.
 The development of light, soft aids is paramount to the development of the skill to communicate with your horse in a freely flowing conversation.
 Allowing an ongoing conversation based on feel enables horse and human to move as one.